doby162/callyorep/README.md

 All `offices` records have an `officalIndices` attribute to match officials to offices.

-We want to keep this thing dead simple, so the default offices will be..
+We want to keep this thing dead simple, so to start out this will only return the info for the House Representative for the provided address.

+But, in the future, it would be cool to ask if it's a "local, state, or national" issue they are concerned about.
+Then the default for those levels could be..

 * **City Council Rep** for **local**
 * **State Legislative Rep** for **state**
 * **House Representative** for **national**

+Unforuntately, the civic info API doesn't provide city council members.

+I'm rambling at this point.

 But it would be good to just normalize all this data and show them all of it.